“After losing 80 pounds in 6 months, I haven’t lost a single pound over the last 5 weeks. What should I do?!” asked Barb, a new client.

 - Check your protein intake.
 In addition to making sure your overall calories consumed are on par with your goals, it’s also a good idea to make sure you’re consuming enough protein (0.72 – 1 gram per pound of body weight per day), as well as adequate amounts of carbohydrates and fats relative to your activity levels.
 Low-energy-density foods like vegetables and fruits play an enormous role in the process by helping increase satiety (i.e., feelings of fullness and satisfaction) without a bunch of calories.

 Special Offer: Get $10 OFF (or more) per Bottle of BioTrust Low Carb Protein Powder Along with 3 FREE Bonuses (expires soon)

-Give the above tips a try and then check in with me in another week.
+Give the above tips a try for a week or so then come back and comment to let us know how you’re progressing.
 It can take some time to dial your results back in, yet I know you can succeed and bust through your weight-loss plateau!